-This project aims to contribute to the general debate and culture of inclusion and academic freedom at FSS and UU by working ‘bottom-up’, and program-based, from (the common analyses of) particular and concrete experiences.
+This FSO funded project project was designed to contribute to the general debate and culture of inclusion and academic freedom at FSS and UU by working ‘bottom-up’, and program-based, from (the common analyses of) particular and concrete experiences.
+Currently, the materials, experiences and expertise that was the result of this project are still available to teachers who need help with creating dialogues about sensitive issues.

 Background information